nuntio/tus-express/README.md

 # tus-node-server

 Fork of Ben Stahl's [tus-node-server](https://github.com/tus/tus-node-server).
-Adapted for use as an express.js middleware.
+Adapted for use in express.js middlewares.

 ## Installation